metasloth/metasloth.github.io/_drafts/2017-03-12-deploying-discord-aws.md

 layout: post
 title:  "Draft: Deploying a Discord Bot to AWS"
 date:   2017-03-12 18:03:47 -0600
-description: Keep your custom bot running 24/7 on a free ec2 instance.
+description: Keep your custom bot running 24/7 on a free ec2 instance
 categories: nodejs
 ---